-Supervised Legal Research is awarded one or two credit hours, depending upon the extent of the writing project.
+Normally, Supervised Legal Research is awarded one or two credit-hours, depending upon the extent of the writing project.

-To register for Supervised Legal Research students must:
+To register for Supervised Legal Research, students must:

-- 1) Obtain a supervised legal research form from the Law Registrar's Office, Suite 128 - 2) Contact a faculty member in your area of interest, agree on a topic, and have the faculty member sign the form. - 3) Leave the form with the Law Registrar's Office, which will forward it to the Associate Dean for Academic Affairs for approval.
-If approved, the Law Registrar's office will register you for this course.
-You cannot register for the course on SSC.
+- (1) Obtain a supervised legal research form from the Office of the Law School Registrar, suite 128. - (2) Contact a faculty member in your area of interest, agree on a topic, and have the faculty member sign the form. - (3) Leave the form with the Law Registrar, who will forward it to Associate Dean Nelson for approval.
+If approved, the Registrar's Office will register you for this course.
+You cannot register by SSC.